BuguDugu/SnakeTheGame/README.md

    mvn -f snake-the-game/pom.xml -q package
 2) Run the desktop launcher (dev): mvn -f snake-the-game/launcher/pom.xml exec:java

+Multiplayer server 🕸️
+- Requirements: Docker + Docker Compose
+- Start Redis + the Spring Boot WebSocket server: docker compose up --build
+- The desktop client defaults to ws://localhost:8080/ws/game.
+Enter a name in the new Multiplayer menu entry and join!
+Snakes spawn with unique colors on a large arena, the camera follows your snake, and the HUD shows the shared leaderboard.
+- The server reads `REDIS_HOST`/`REDIS_PORT` environment variables (default: localhost:6379).
+Docker Compose already points it at the bundled Redis service.
+- To stop the services: docker compose down

 Fat JAR 🧪
 - Build a runnable fat-jar for desktop: